Administration

 How can I delete an integration?

-To delete an integration, select the integration and open the context menu.
-When you click the Delete button, a hint appears stating that the deletion is final and cannot be undone.
-Click the Delete button again to remove the integration for the selected catalog object type.
+To delete an integration, select the integration and open its context menu.
+Click the Delete button.
+A hint appears stating that the deletion is final and cannot be undone.
+Click the Delete button again to confirm and remove the integration for the selected catalog object type.

 The list of remaining integrations is then updated automatically.